 FACC offers a regular social skills group for children ages 6 to 14.
 Topics rotate, but all sessions contain a strong emphasis on CBT regulation and coping strategies, facilitating healthier communication, and developing gratitude.
 An experiential program, this group helps children and adolescents navigate social situations under the guidance of experienced staff members.
 Entrance into the groups can occur at any time.
 A typical group is as follows:

-Making and Keeping Friends: FACC is offering an eight-week social skills group entitled Making and Keeping Friends.
+The Secrets of Super Heroes: FACC is offering an seven-week social skills group entitled The Secrets of Super Heroes.
 As part of this session, children will work on rules regarding social interaction, positive affirmations as they navigate social situations, regulation tools, and coping strategies.
 We will also work on being a good team member and play a lot of games to practice this skills!

 Typical Schedule for Group